mpenning/ciscoconfparse2/README.md

 - Intentionally requires a different import statement to minimize confusion between the original and [ciscoconfparse2][17]
 - Vasly improves Cisco IOS diffs

-## More Cisco / Arista / Other vendor-specific parsers
+## Cisco and Other Vendor-Specific factory parsers

-Years ago, I introduced an alpha-quality feature called `factory`, where I built vendor-specific syntax parsers to extract values from Cisco and other vendor configs.
+Years ago, I introduced a beta-quality feature called `factory`, where I built vendor-specific syntax parsers to extract values from Cisco and other vendor configs.

-This feature turned out to be a very bad design decision; however, it's also much more popular than I imagined.
+This feature turned out to be a bad design decision; however, it's also much more popular than I imagined.

 Going forward I strongly discourage people from using `factory` features.
 There